klamma/ar-for-eu-book/_chapters/chapters/development/platforms/web.md

 Second, it gives a technical platform to create augmented reality content.
 Moreover, it tackles incompatibilities of the predecessor with different browsers like Safari and Chrome.
-The amount of code needed to create virtual experiences on different devices should be reduced, A number of browsers is already supporting WebXR.
+The amount of code needed to create virtual experiences on different devices should be reduced, A number of browsers are already supporting WebXR.

 [//]: # (QRD*19)